buildingSMART/IFC4.3.x-development/docs/properties/m/MaterialColour.md

 MaterialColour
 ==============

-Actual colour on the road marking material
+Actual colour on the road marking material.